 8. Take suicide seriously.

 People with BPD are more at risk for suicide than the general population.
 If a person talks about ending their life or makes suicide gestures, it is important to ask if they are serious about killing themselves.
-Let the person know that if you are concerned for their safety, you will act, because you care.
-If in doubt, seek help through the crisis phone line or mental health services available in your local area.
+Let the person know that if you are concerned for their safety, you will act because you care.
+If in doubt, seek help through a crisis phone line or mental health services available in your local area.